 Sunday and Wednesday Night Activities

 In order to provide students sufficient time away from school for family-related activities, the school will endeavor not to schedule activities on Wednesday evenings or on Sundays.
-Practices will be organized so that all participants are showered, dressed and/or leave the facilities by 6:00 p.m. on Wednesday nights.
+Practices will be organized so that all participants are showered, dressed, and/or leave the facilities by 6:00 p.m. on Wednesday nights.
 An exception to this guideline would be when a team, group of students, or an individual may be required to participate in an activity sponsored by the conference, district, or state on a Wednesday night.

 The school does not allow Sunday practice sessions, except when a varsity team, group of students, or individual is scheduled to compete or perform on a Monday.
 Practices scheduled for a Sunday must have the prior approval of the activities director or building principal.